cedricp/ddt4all/README.md

 Copy the  <ecus> directory from your DDT2000 database to the root of the sources tree and launch ddt4all.py

+NB :
-NB : If you have a local DDT2000 installation, you don't need to copy the 'ecus' directory, DDT4ALL will use it instead
+* If you have a local DDT2000 installation, you don't need to copy the 'ecus' directory, DDT4ALL will use it instead
+* You can edit an original DDT2000 XML file after having saved it in JSON format.
+* You can create your own ECU screens.

 Bugtracking here : https://github.com/cedricp/ddt4all